Type 1 diabetes

 To check your blood sugar level, you use a device called a glucose meter.
 Usually, you prick your finger with a small needle, called a lancet, to get a tiny drop of blood.
 You place the blood on a test strip and put the strip into the meter.
 The meter gives you a reading that tells you the level of your blood sugar.

 Keep a record of your blood sugar for yourself and your health care team.
 This can often be done most easily using a website designed for this purpose.
 These numbers will help if you have problems managing your diabetes.
 You and your provider should set a target goal for your blood sugar level at different times during the day.
 You should also plan what to do when your blood sugar is too low or high.

-Talk to your doctor about your target for the A1C test.
+Talk to your provider about your target for the A1C test.
 This lab test shows your average blood sugar level over the past 3 months.
 It shows how well you are controlling your diabetes.
 For most people with type 1 diabetes, the A1C target should be 7% or lower.

 Low blood sugar is called hypoglycemia.
 A blood sugar level below 70 mg/dL (3.9 mmol/L) is too low and can harm you.
 A blood sugar level below 54 mg/dL (3.0 mmol/L) is cause for immediate action.
 Keeping good control of your blood sugar can help prevent low blood sugar.
 Talk to your provider if you're not sure about the causes and symptoms of low blood sugar.